 The UK perspective is likely to be otherwise.
 The UK, for its part, continues to list each of these BITs on its “UK Treaties Online” database as if they are in force, without distinguishing between their substantive or procedural protections.
 It likely takes the view that its BITs were not impliedly terminated upon the accession of each of the Contracting Parties in the way described by the Commission, and that the arbitration clause in each BIT was not terminated by the January 2019 Declaration.
-On that view, the BITs remain valid in full unless the TCA meets the requirements of Article 59 of the VCLT.
-The UK’s view may well be both that it cannot be implied that the UK and EU both intended that investment protection between them would be governed by the TCA only, and that the provisions of the TCA are not so far incompatible with those of the BITs that the two treaties are not capable of being applied at the same time, given that the scope of the BITs is substantially wider than that of the TCA.
+On that view, the BITs remain valid and applicable in full unless the TCA meets the requirements of Articles 30 or 59 of the VCLT.
+It is doubtful that these provisions would apply, given that the BITs and the TCA have different parties (Member States, on the one hand, and the Union, on the other).
+Further, on the substance, the UK’s view may well be both that it cannot be implied that the UK and EU both intended that investment protection between them would be governed by the TCA only, and that the provisions of the TCA are not so far incompatible with those of the BITs that the two treaties are not capable of being applied at the same time, given that the scope of the BITs is substantially wider than that of the TCA.

 The other question that is not resolved by the TCA is what will happen to the European Commission’s infringement proceedings against the UK for its decision not to sign the multilateral treaty terminating intra-EU BITs (Termination Treaty).
 During the transition period, Union law continued to be applicable to and in the UK under Article 127 of the Withdrawal Agreement.
 As a result, during the transition period the UK remained under an obligation under EU law to terminate its intra-EU BITs, as it had undertaken to do in January 2019, in response to the CJEU’s judgment in Achmea.
 Its decision not to sign the Termination Treaty, and the absence of any sign that the UK intended to effect termination of those intra-EU BITs bilaterally, prompted the European Commission to bring infringement proceedings against the UK (see here and here).
 Now that the transition period has ended the UK is no longer subject to EU law, but it remains responsible under international law for its failure to fulfil any obligations to which it was subject during the transition period under the Withdrawal Agreement.
 It is, accordingly, plausible that the European Commission will continue to pursue its infringement proceeding against the UK and to take it to the next step – referral to the CJEU, pursuant to Article 87 of the Withdrawal Agreement.
 If it does so, the European Commission would presumably seek to force the UK to terminate its remaining BITs with EU Member States.